-On the southern coast of North Carolina, Carolina Beach and nearby Kure Beach are less commercially developed than many other beach towns in the Southeast and offer a relaxed, family-friendly vibe.
+On the southern coast of North Carolina, Carolina Beach and Kure Beach offer a relaxed, family-friendly vibe.
+They're also less commercially developed than many other beach towns in the southeast, like Emerald Isle, so you're more likely to find gorgeous scenery and laid-back activities than packed waterparks and crowded bars.
 Both Carolina Beach and Kure Beach deliver a classic beach town experience, with lovely stretches of sand and fishing piers.

 Visit a Different Beach Every Day

 Both Carolina Beach and Kure Beach are staffed with lifeguards from Memorial Day through Labor Day and offer restrooms and concessions.
-Also in Kure Beach, Fort Fisher State Recreation Area offers miles of unspoiled beach and is a great place to hunt for seashells, sea urchins, fossils and starfish.
+Also in Kure Beach, the Fort Fisher State Recreation Area offers miles of unspoiled sand and is a great place to hunt for seashells, sea urchins, fossils, and starfish.
 A designated swimming area is staffed with lifeguards from Memorial Day through Labor Day.

 Enjoy a Classic Seaside Boardwalk

-Named as one of America's top 10 boardwalks by Food & Wine and Budget Travel magazines, Carolina Beach Boardwalk offers seaside amusement rides, classic arcade games, and weekly summer fireworks.
+Named one of America's top 10 boardwalks by both Food & Wine and Budget Travel magazines, Carolina Beach Boardwalk features seaside amusement rides, classic arcade games, and weekly summer fireworks.
 There are also a splash pad park, cool-off stations, historical and educational kiosks, and swings.

 See an Albino Alligator